AnneCh/Flashloan_Arbitrage/2ndREADME.md

 - make sur about the withdrawal limits/KYC for the exchange platforms chosen
 - OpenOcean
 - pick up a server that allows me to run my bot 24/7 (Digital Ocean, AWS, Azure, CGS)

+IF FLASHLOANS : Can I connect to a platform like DEFI PULSE get the best price for flashloans?
+Or is it better to just get into Aave or Compound

+Flashloan logic through Aave:

+- Contract.sol calls the `LendingPool` contract, requesting a flash loan of a certain `amounts` of `reserves` using `flashloans()`
+- await for the `LendingPool` to transfer the requested `amounts` of the `reserves` to my contract, then calls `executeOperation()` on my contract (or whatver contract I specify as being the `_receiver`)
+- Now that my contract has the holding flash loaned `mounts`, I need to execute the code that will buy from an exchange and sell onto another one
+  => if the buy/sell has worked properly, aka, if I made profit, then I transfer the flash loaned `amounts` of `reserves` back to the `LendingPool`
+  => the `LendingPool` contract updates the relevant details of the reserves and pulls the flash loaned amount + fee => if the `amount` owed is not available (due to a lack of balance or approval) then the transaction reverts